DLvalentine/spongecase/README.md

 Ruby string method to make your strings sArCaStIc af

 This repo contains the gemspec and the spongecase.rb file.
-It is up on RubyGems.org toooooooo
+It is up on RubyGems.org too!
+`gem install spongecase` woot woot

 For local use: